 You have been prepared for this life-changing day for months….but what about the medical care during labor and delivery?
 Are mom and dad prepared to take an active role in the delivery to increase the odds of safe birth and healthy child?
 Fortunately, labor and delivery work out well for most people, but in some instances, a baby can be injured during the delivery process.
 Childbirth education can simplify birth and help expectant parents navigate the maze of modern obstetrics to have a safe, healthy birth.
 We want every expectant parent to have tools to help increase the odds of safe birth and lower the risk of medical errors.

 During pregnancy, in addition to learning how to burp the baby, or change a diaper, expectant parents should learn important medical terminology often used in labor and delivery.

 A comprehensive list of medical terms can be found here:

 Additionally, expectant parents should be aware of common interventions.
 Research shows that many times interventions are done for convenience sake than for medical reasons.
 Being well-informed about common interventions can help you make the right decisions.
 Here are two common interventions that may occur:

 Caesarean Birth: A major surgery that allows the baby to be removed via incisions into the abdomen and uterus.
-When there is an urgent threat to life of the mother or baby, a caesarean can be lifesaving.
+When there is an urgent threat to the life of the mother or baby, a cesarean can be lifesaving.
 Examples of trouble include a mother hemorrhaging or a baby not getting enough oxygen.
-Sometimes caesarean birth is necessary, but you can lower your risk by having skilled, continuous labor support (a medically informed spouse or parent, doula, etc.), and be involved in decision-making, asking if each medical intervention or pain-relief option increases the risk of caesarean birth.
+Sometimes cesarean birth is necessary, but you can lower your risk by having skilled, continuous labor support (a medically informed spouse or parent, doula, etc.), and be involved in decision-making, asking if each medical intervention or pain-relief option increases the risk of cesarean birth.

 Pregnancy and Birth Journal – Ask Questions